-Executive (excluding CEO) STI comprises a maximum STI of 40% of Total Fixed Reward with a deferred component payable 50% in the year of award, and 25% payable in each of the second and third years following the year of award, subject to a threshold of a total STI of \$30,000.
+Executive (excluding CEO) STI comprises a maximum STI of 40% of Total Fixed Reward with a deferred component payable 50% in the year of award, and 25% payable in each of the second and third years following the year of award.

-CEO STI comprises a maximum STI of 50% of Total Fixed Reward with a deferred component payable 50% in the year of award, and 25% payable in each of the second and third years following the year of award, subject to a threshold of a total STI of \$30,000.
+CEO STI comprises a maximum STI of 50% of Total Fixed Reward with a deferred component payable 50% in the year of award, and 25% payable in each of the second and third years following the year of award.

-The Board has the authority to adjust down, including adjusting to zero, any deferred amounts to protect the financial soundness of ME or respond to significant unexpected or unintended consequences that were not foreseen by the Board.
-The Board also has the authority to adjust the deferred amounts to reflect the outcomes of ME's business activities, the risk related to ME's business activities taking into account, where relevant, the cost of the associated capital, and given the time necessary for outcomes of those business activities to be reliably measured.
-Adjustments may also be made if it is determined that the employee (or their team in the case of managers) has not demonstrated the ME values and compliance with the Risk Management Framework.
+The Board has the authority to adjust down, including adjusting to zero, any deferred amounts to protect the financial soundness of ME Bank or respond to significant unexpected or unintended consequences that were not foreseen by the Board.
+The Board also has the authority to adjust the deferred amounts to reflect the outcomes of ME Bank's business activities, the risk related to ME Bank's business activities taking into account, where relevant, the cost of the associated capital, and given the time necessary for outcomes of those business activities to be reliably measured.
+Adjustments may also be made if it is determined that the employee (or their team in the case of managers) has not demonstrated the ME Bank Values and compliance with the Risk Management Framework.

-Deferral was applied to variable pay awarded during this financial year.
-This deferral is detailed in Table 1.
+Deferral was applied to variable pay awarded during this financial year as detailed in Table 1.